 Coordinating with other Federal agencies, State agencies, and the private sector including professional organizations, service providers, and organizations of persons with disabilities for the review of program planning, implementation, and monitoring.

-RSA is led by a Commissioner who advises the Assistant Secretary for OSERS on programs and issues affecting individuals with disabilities.
-The Commissioner and Deputy Commissioner provide overall direction, coordination, and leadership to RSA's two Divisions: State Monitoring and Program Improvement Division and Training and Service Programs Division.
+RSA is led by a Commissioner who advises the Secretary and the Assistant Secretary for OSERS on programs and issues affecting individuals with disabilities.
+The Commissioner and Deputy Commissioner provide overall direction, coordination, and leadership to RSA's two Divisions: State Monitoring and Program Improvement Division (SMPID) and Training and Service Programs Division (TSPD).

 SMPID is responsible for reviewing and approving WIOA Unified and Combined State Plans, administering and monitoring formula grant programs, and providing technical assistance to ensure consistency with Federal requirements and to ensure that States continue to implement programs designed to improve and maximize employment outcomes and self-sufficiency for individuals with disabilities.
 SMPID consists of four functional Units and four State Teams.